A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Our guide to financial assistance for Medicare enrollees in Georgia includes overviews of these programs, including Medicaid nursing home benefits, Extra Help, and eligibility guidelines for assistance.

 Medicaid disenrollments were paused for three years during the COVID pandemic, meaning that people weren’t disenrolled from Medicaid even if their circumstances changed and they were no longer eligible.
 But that ended as of April 2023, and states resumed disenrolling people who are no longer eligible for Medicaid.
-Under federal rules, all Medicaid enrollees’ eligibility must be redetermined at some point during a 14-month “unwinding” period that began in the spring of 2023.
+Under federal rules, all Medicaid enrollees’ eligibility had to be redetermined at some point during a 14-month “unwinding” period that began in the spring of 2023.

 Georgia created its own state-developed protocol for the return to regular Medicaid eligibility redeterminations.
 The state spread eligibility redeterminations over multiple months, targeting four metrics: